Fadllabanie/fawrybook-post-spring-boot/README.md

 - **Blog Post Management**: Create, edit, and delete blog posts.
 - **Interactions**: Like, dislike, and comment on posts.
 - **Post Ratings**: View the average rating of each post.
-- **Twitter Integration**: Share blog posts as tweets directly from the platform.
 - **Responsive Design**: Built with Angular 16+ for a seamless user experience.

 ---